-- Policies and procedures are fully implemented and followed by all staff - Sufficient resources and time are allocated so that the DSL & Safeguarding Officers and staff can attend strategy discussions, inter-agency meetings, contribute to assessments etc. - Staff/volunteers feel able to raise concerns about poor/unsafe practices by at these sensitively and effectively in a timely manner in accordance with whistle blowing policies - Policy/procedures are available to parents/carers on request - Safer recruitment is adhered to and checks on new staff and volunteers carried out - Cases are reported to the Disclosure and Barring Service (DBS) if a person ceases to work in an education setting and there are grounds for believing he/she may be unsuitable to work with children, or may have committed misconduct
+- Policies and procedures are fully implemented and followed by all staff - Sufficient resources and time are allocated so that the DSL & Safeguarding Officers and staff can attend strategy discussions, interagency meetings, contribute to assessments etc. - Staff/volunteers feel able to raise concerns about poor/unsafe practices by addressing these sensitively and effectively in a timely manner in accordance with whistle blowing policies - Policy/procedures are available to parents/carers on request

+Cases are reported to the Disclosure and Barring Service (DBS) if a person ceases to work in an education setting and there are grounds for believing he/she may be unsuitable to work with children, or may have committed misconduct

 6.3.
-Role of Vice Principal Curriculum and Quality
+Role of the Strategic Safeguarding Lead

-The Vice Principal Curriculum and Quality will:
+The Deputy Principal will: